techmingles/flaskapplimit/README.md

-# intropython udated to tech1
+# intropython udated to tech for updatereadme